cncf/wg-serverless/workflow/spec/references.md

 ## Alibaba FunctionFlow

-FunctionFlow defines workflows of steps using yaml arrays and a simple control logic that starts with the first step in the array, allows jumps with goto and ending a flow either by reaching the last ste in the array or by marking a step as the end of the flow.
+FunctionFlow defines workflows of steps using yaml arrays and a simple control logic that starts with the first step in the array, allows jumps with goto and ending a flow either by reaching the last step in the array or by marking a step as the end of the flow.

 <details>
   <summary>FunctionFlow FDL (Flow Definition Language) model</summary>